-Students will be required to take a placement exam unless enrolling in Music Theory Prep.
+Students enrolling in Theory classes will be required to take a placement exam unless enrolling in Music Theory Prep.

 Young students just starting lessons and not yet proficient at reading music.
 Topics include: treble and bass clefs, time signatures, rhythm, famous composers.

 Building on the skills learned in Prep 1, students will learn about accidentals and enharmonics, measures and simple time signatures, whole tones and semitones.
 Introduces major scales and key signatures.
 Course includes reading about and listening to works by great composers.

 In this course, students expand their knowledge of key signatures to include relative, as well as the concept of harmonic minor.
 They continue learning the constructs of good melody writing, and begin to study the great composers.
 This level introduces tonic chord symbols.